 COMPLETE SADDLE STITCH SEWING GUIDE

-LEARN THE "TRADITIONAL" SEWING TECHNIQUE OF LEATHER CRAFTERS!
+LEARN THE "TRADITIONAL" SEWING TECHNIQUE OF LEATHER CRAFTSMEN!

-Saddle stitching allows you to achieve a beautiful, angled stitch on both sides (front and back) of the leather.
+Saddle stitching leather creates a beautiful slanted stitch on both sides (front and back).

 VIEW GUIDE >

-Simplified hand stitching for leather involves piercing/marking the stitch points using a round punching tool.
-Therefore, there is no need to pierce the leather with a diamond-point awl (and thus no need for a stitching clamp).
-This "holed" and straight-stitch sewing is ideal for beginners.
+Simplified hand sewing for leather involves punching/marking the stitch holes using a round hole punch.
+This means there's no need to pierce the leather with a diamond awl (and therefore no need for a stitching clamp).
+This "holed" sewing with straight stitches is ideal for beginners.

 CHOOSING YOUR THREAD

-You need a thick thread to fill the holes (polyester or linen thread): a diameter of approximately 0.60 mm.
+You need a thick thread to fill the holes (polyester or linen thread): approximately 0.60 mm in diameter.
 The thread diameter used in the photos is 0.6 mm (braided and waxed polyester thread).

-We recommend doing tests for small leather goods creations to favor a linen thread with a smaller diameter (0.55 mm).
+We recommend testing for small leather goods creations to favor a linen thread with a smaller diameter (0.55 mm).

 CHOOSING YOUR NEEDLE